 JetBlue Airways plans to return to Atlanta.

-It has been nearly 13 years since JetBlue last attempted to fly into Atlanta.
+It has been nearly 13 years since JetBlue last attempted to fly into Atlanta, which lasted only six months before it decided to pull out amid an airline battle with Delta Air Lines and AirTran Airways.